iFixit/php7-optional/README.md

 $none = Option::some(null)->valueOr("Some other value!"); // null, See option->notNull()
 ```

-Note: Since php does not have generic types it is not possible to type check the input / outpuf match.

 #### $option->valueOrCreate($valueFactoryFunc);
 Returns the options value or calls `$valueFactoryFunc` and returns the value of that function